MichalOpoka/ecfr/cfr/title-16-Commercial-Practices/chapter-I-Federal-Trade-Commission/subchapter-C-Regulations-Under-Specific-Acts-Congress/part-314-Standards-Safeguarding-Customer-Information/section-314.2.md

 (ii) Nonpublic personal information does not include any list of individuals' names and addresses that contains only publicly available information, is not derived, in whole or in part, using personally identifiable financial information that is not publicly available, and is not disclosed in a manner that indicates that any of the individuals on the list is a consumer of a financial institution.

+(m) *Notification event* means acquisition of unencrypted customer information without the authorization of the individual to which the information pertains.
+Customer information is considered unencrypted for this purpose if the encryption key was accessed by an unauthorized person.
+Unauthorized acquisition will be presumed to include unauthorized access to unencrypted customer information unless you have reliable evidence showing that there has not been, or could not reasonably have been, unauthorized acquisition of such information.

-(m) *Penetration testing* means a test methodology in which assessors attempt to circumvent or defeat the security features of an information system by attempting penetration of databases or controls from outside or inside your information systems.
+(n) *Penetration testing* means a test methodology in which assessors attempt to circumvent or defeat the security features of an information system by attempting penetration of databases or controls from outside or inside your information systems.

-(n)(1) *Personally identifiable financial information* means any information:
+(o)(1) *Personally identifiable financial information* means any information:

 (i) A consumer provides to you to obtain a financial product or service from you;